 A regular soldier who made up the bulk of the Roman army.
 They were trained to fight in close combat with weapons such as swords and spears.

-Discipline was a key part of the Roman army's success.
 Soldiers who broke the rules could be punished severely, including being beaten, forced to carry heavy weights, or even executed.

 Here are some of the most famous of the punishments soldiers received:

-Decimation - This was a punishment where one in ten soldiers in a unit was randomly selected to be killed by their fellow soldiers.
-This punishment was also used for serious offenses such as desertion, mutiny, or cowardice in battle.
+Decimation - This was a punishment where one in ten soldiers in a unit was randomly selected to be executed by their fellow soldiers.
+This was used rarely and tended to be for large scale mutiny or cowardice in battle.

 Whipping - This was a common punishment for minor offenses such as insubordination or disobedience.
 The offender would be stripped to the waist and whipped with a whip made of leather cords.